AbdAlrahmanElsayed77/chatbot/README.md

 ---

-## 🚀 Features
-- ChatGPT-style user interface.
-- AI-powered responses using the **OpenAI API**.
-- Sidebar for viewing and managing multiple conversations.
-- Start new chats or continue old ones.
-- Light/Dark mode toggle.
-- LocalStorage support for saving conversations.
-- Fully responsive for both desktop and mobile.

----

 ## 🧠 Future Enhancements
 - 🧠 **AI Responses** — Powered by the OpenAI API for natural, human-like answers.
 - 💬 **ChatGPT-style Interface** — Clean, minimal layout similar to the official ChatGPT UI.